-Sprouting lentils is so much fun.
-Watching them grow in front of our eyes is just so exciting.
-These healthy Indian curried sprouted lentils are just one of the many ways of enjoying them.
-They are so versatile and can be enjoyed in so many things, such as on salads, in sandwiches, made into patties, etc.
+This healthy recipe for Indian curried sprouted lentils is just one of the many ways of enjoying sprouts.
+Watching them sprout and grow in front of our eyes is just so exciting.
+Once sprouted, they are so versatile and can be enjoyed in so many recipes, such as on salads, in sandwiches, made into patties, etc.

-Here are the delicious spices that you will need to make the yummy snack.
+Here are the delicious spices that you will need to make the yummy snack of curry lentils.

 - 2 cups whole green lentils